PacktPublishing/Minimal-CMake/ch7/part-6/README.md

 # ch7/part-6

-Show how to add versioning to a library when installing.
+Shows how to add versioning to a library when installing.

 ## Visual Studio Code Debugging